amazon-archives/aws-reinvent-2019-mobile-workshops/MOB303/README.md

 npm install -g @aws-amplify/cli
 ```

-> If you are using your laptop, you will also need to run `amplify configure`.
-See a video walkthrough of the configuration process [here](https://www.youtube.com/watch?v=fWbM5DLh25U).

 Once we have the CLI installed, we can initialize a new Amplify project.
 The `init` command will setup your local environment and create three cloud resources: (1) IAM role for unauthenticated user, (2) IAM role for authenticated users, and (3) an S3 bucket for deployments.
 Run the following command and respond to prompts as shown:

 ``` bash